 To view the full list of optional modules available in greater detail, please visit this page.

-As one of your three options, you may also choose an Applied Management Module.
+As one of your three options, you may also choose this course's Applied Management Module, Placement and Case Study.
 This gives you the opportunity to apply your learning in situ or in practice related contexts.*

 * The modules mentioned above and on our optional modules page may be subject to change.
 Please read our terms and conditions for more detailed information.

 Whether your ambition is a career in the arts or cultural policy making, whether you are new to the cultural sector or an experienced professional, this course will help you to develop and take advantage of a range of career opportunities available to you.
 The course is designed for students seeking or developing careers in arts and cultural management either in the UK or abroad.
-The course is popular amongst UK and European graduates as well as students from all over the world such as Canada, China, Taiwan, Korea, Japan, the USA, Mexico and the Middle East.
+The course is popular amongst UK and European graduates as well as students from all over the world such as China, Taiwan, Singapore, Korea, Japan, Azerbaijan, the USA, Mexico, and Turkey.
 Non-European students may be particularly interested in the study of alternative models of cultural policy.

 Past students have taken up managerial roles in the creative industries and subsidised arts sector, work as policy makers and lobbyists in both governmental and non-governmental organisations and as arts and cultural planning consultants.